 Features to consider when choosing a TENS unit include:

 - Treatment modes: Units with various treatment modes allow a person to choose a mode that offers relief for a specific body area.

 - Intensity levels: These allow the user to adjust the unit’s power based on their tolerance.
 Digital adjustments offer more graded control than dials or knobs.

 - Portability: Some devices have a small and lightweight design.
 These might suit people who wish to use the product while working.

 - Timer: Many devices come with preset timers, while others feature an adjustable timer.
 Most machines also come with an auto shut-off feature.

 - Channels: TENS units with dual channels allow people to use each channel with different modes and intensities.

 - Power source: Some devices use rechargeable batteries, while others use disposable ones.
-A person should consider how long a full charge can last if they use it continuously, and how cost-effective units will be if they need to regularly replace batteries.
+A person should consider how long a full charge can last if they use it continuously and how cost-effective units will be if they need to replace batteries regularly.